thexande/pokedex/README.md

 The cookies p1 and p2 should correspond to the database ids of the two Pokemón that they refer to.
 For example, if you have a Raichu with an id of 22 in the database, then you would set a cookie p1 with a value of 22.

-The combat power is NOT in the cookie.
+The combat power should NOT be stored in a cookie.
 You'll have to look up a Pokemón in the database when they fight to retrieve its combat power based on the id that has been set in the cookie.

+If you want to use session variables instead of cookies, that is fine.

 When you visit the gym, If both p1 and p2 are assigned, you can click "spar" and the two Pokemón will spar each other.
 The one with the highest combat power wins.